Why relative URLs aren't loading in your Matomo heatmap (and how to fix it)

 What we'd actually do

-If you can ship a <base> tag without breaking SPA navigation, that's the answer.
-One line, every relative URL resolves correctly, done.
+If you can ship a <base> tag without breaking navigation, that's the answer.
+One line, every document-level relative URL resolves correctly, done.

-If <base> conflicts with your routing, configure your build to emit absolute URLs for assets, and add the postbuild CSS rewriter for url(...) references your build doesn't reach.
-Slightly more work, more thorough, doesn't fight your framework.
+If <base> conflicts with your routing, configure your build to emit absolute URLs for assets, then add the postbuild CSS rewriter for the url(...) references your build doesn't reach.
+More work, more thorough, doesn't fight your framework.

 If neither is reachable (CMS-managed templates you can't touch, themes you don't own, third-party-injected markup), the Matomo Heatmap Helper Chrome extension is what we use on client sites where we can't change the stack.
 It runs the same rewrite logic as the snippet above, plus equivalent fixes for fonts, images, scroll containers, and sticky headers, on every capture.
 Free, open source, code on GitHub.